darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 draft: false
 ---

 Blend modes define how the input and output of a module are to be combined (blended) together before the final output is passed to the next module in the pixelpipe.
-Many of the blend modes should be familiar from other imaging software and are thoroughly discussed in the GIMP user manual (https://docs.gimp.org/2.8/en/gimp-concepts-layer-modes.html).
+Many of the blend modes should be familiar from other imaging software and are thoroughly discussed in the [GIMP user manual](https://docs.gimp.org/2.8/en/gimp-concepts-layer-modes.html).

 This section therefore only discusses some of the darktable-specific blend modes in more detail.